Glossary

 Third-party logistics

-Third-party logistics (3PL) is the outsourcing of a company's distribution, warehousing, and fulfillment requirements to a third-party provider.
+Third-party logistics (3PL) involves outsourcing a company's distribution, warehousing, and fulfillment requirements to a third-party provider.
 3PL providers specialize in delivering these requirements by integrating warehousing and transportation services.

 Transaction

-A purchase transaction or requisition that consists of a customer's information and the products they want to purchase.
+A purchase transaction or requisition consists of a customer's information and the products they want.

 Transaction currency